Why is Sinus Pressure in The Ears So Painful?

 Here are some remedies for sinus pressure in the ears:

 1. Over the counter decongestant

-Decongestants like nasal sprays or tables can help relieve sinus pressure and blockage.
+Nasal decongestants like nasal sprays, saline solutions, or tablets can help relieve sinus pressure and blockage.
 This helps to relieve clogged ears.
 If you use a decongestant, make sure to follow the directions on the medication.

 2. Pain medication

 Over-the-counter pain medication can also relieve pain associated with sinus pressure.
 Some medications to try for relief are Ibuprofen, Naproxen, or Acetaminophen.
 Speak with your physician or pharmacist for the best option for you.

 By gently blowing your nose, it can help clear the sinus passages and bring quick relief.
 While blowing your nose, block one nostril, then change nostrils and repeat.
 This can help ease sinus pressure in the ears.
 Just don’t blow too hard or it may make you feel worse.

 Nasal irrigation with a saline rinse helps relieve nasal congestion and ear pain by flushing out your nasal passages.
 There are several devices used for saline rinses including bulb syringes, squeeze bottles, Neti pot, and Navage Irrigation kits.

 Try taking a steam treatment with a bowl of hot water and a towel.
 Put your face over the steaming bowl of water and drape the towel over your head.
 The towel keeps the steam in.
 The steam loosens mucus.
 Menthol, Eucalyptus oils, or Camphor can also be used in the water to assist in opening nasal passages.
 Steam from a hot shower can also help loosen mucus.